etothemanders/GoingPostal/README.md

 ## Installation Instructions
 ### Download and Install
-1. Clone or fork this repository.
-2. Open a command line interface (terminal, shell, etc.) and type:
+Clone or fork this repository.
+Then open a command line interface (terminal, shell, etc.) and type:

-    pip install -r requirements.txt

     pip install -r requirements.txt

 ### Add your API Keys
 To run GoingPostal, you will need to create your own Google Developer account